jpnoob/vn-packunpack/Softpal/uniextr/readme.txt

 don't change text that's not part of the script, or things may crash (string pointer finding might work even worse in those cases)

-the game doesn't do word wrap at all
+the game engine doesn't do word wrap at all

 use garbro to unpack .pac files use unipack (in the same repo) to repack .pac files